RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

 ## Visual inspection

 The mainboard appears to be in very good condition.
-And I can not see any signs of rework from previous repair(s).
+And I cannot see any signs of rework from previous repair(s).
 There are some dust and grease on the PCB close to the port openings, but this to be expected.

 Notice that most of the custom MOS ICs are in socket.
 But for some reason the character ROM (MOS 901225-01) is not socketed.
 Why?
 Not sure, but I think it is fair to assume that Commodore we running low on stock on sockets - or would like to save a little bit of money.